openlawteam/docs/docs/api-client/README.md

 ### changeEthereumNetwork

-Change the default application level Ethereum network used for all signatures and smart contract executions performed on an OpenLaw instance.
+Change the default application level Ethereum network used for all signatures and smart contract executions (if no [contract level network](/markup-language/#selecting-the-contract-level-ethereum-network) is specified in a template for the executions) performed on an OpenLaw instance.

 ::: warning Authorization
 This resource can only be accessed by a logged in user with an `Admin` role as further explained in the [toAdminUser method](#toadminuser).